marealtors/pyramco/README.md

 ### fetch_meeting_attendees.py
 An example of a more complex iterative function that first calls the API to fetch some details about a specified meeting, then uses part of those results (meeting registration ids) to call the API again for each registered attendee and fetch additional details.
 This example could be used for a simple (or even an interactive) roster.

-### create_committee_meeting_registrations.py
+### get_contacts_from_marketing_list.py
-A function which takes a Meeting GUID as input, looks to see if a Committee has been added on the meeting record; and if so, fetches all the current members of that committee and creates Meeting Registrations for them on that meeting. *--still needs work to ensure existence of an associated committee on a meeting and to skip repeat registrations*
+Given a valid Marketing List GUID, returns GUIDS and email addresses for the Contacts associated with the list.

 ### get_marketing_lists.py
 Fetches all your active Marketing Lists from RAMCO.
 Marketing Lists use some vague attributes; `Type` returns `false` for Static lists, and `true` for Dynamic lists.
-The StatusCode for Lists is 0 for Active and 1 for inactive, and doesn't contain "display" text in the full returned JSON.
+The StatusCode for Lists is 0 for Active and 1 for inactive, and doesn't contain descriptive `Display` text like most entities do.

+## Functions in progress/needing custom code

-### get_contacts_from_marketing_list.py
+### create_committee_meeting_registrations.py
-Given a valid Marketing List GUID, returns GUIDS and email addresses for the Contacts associated with the list.
+A function which takes a Meeting GUID as input, looks to see if a Committee has been added on the meeting record; and if so, fetches all the current members of that committee and creates Meeting Registrations for them on that meeting. *--still needs work to ensure existence of an associated committee on a meeting and to skip repeat registrations--*

 ### mailchimp_update_member_email.py
 Requires a LOT of additional configuration, more a proof of concept than a practical function (although we've had it running with no problems in production for 8 months):